lokifun/odin-recipe/README.md

 # odin-recipe

-this is a project that culminates everything I learned in basic html.
+this is a project that culminates everything I learned in basic html.odin-recipe